 Even though you might not think that a mattress is broken when you notice it has a small tear in the cover or some indentations on the surface, it is time to replace it.
 This is because these issues can potentially cause problems with your body and cause health issues from bed bugs to allergies.

 So if you notice any minor problems, then it’s best to replace your mattress regardless of whether the damage is minor or large.
-Below are the main issues that will inform when it’s time to replace the mattress.
+Below are the main issues that will inform you when it’s time to replace the mattress.

 If you notice that your mattress has sagged, then this is a sign that the support system inside of the bed is failing.
 If you feel that your mattress is sagging, then flip it upside down, roll it back over, and make sure that it is firm yet comfortable.
-Otherwise, it’s time for a new mattress shopping.
+Otherwise, it’s time for new mattress shopping.

 If your mattress is giving you neck or back pain regularly, then it might be time to replace it with a new bed.
 Your old mattress most likely has developed some sort of indentation or some wear and tear, which has caused the way your body moves while you sleep to change so that it does not support you in the same way.